 - Committee Chair and Staff Liaison: Nina Berryman - email@example.com

-The Finance Committee advises the board and staff about issues related to Co-op finances.
+The Finance Committee consults with the General Manager about issues related to Co-op finances.

 The Food Justice Committee works to alleviate hunger and advocates for fair food-production and food-distribution systems.
 This group studies how food insecurity directly affects our neighborhoods and examines ways to promote equal access to whole, natural foods.
 Email: firstname.lastname@example.org, or visit the Weavers Way Food Justice Committee page.